ORI299/telegram-AStockBot/README.md

 """
 11:23 [you]: /change bigc 5

-11:23 [AStocksBot]: i will notified you when bigc's stock price will change by 5$
+11:23 [AStocksBot]: I will notify you when bigc's stock price will change by 5$

 15:37 [AStocksBot]: bigc's price has changed! hare is the price: price now: 62.01